-Amount of remuneration, etc. pertaining to services under Article 2, Paragraph 1 of the Certified Public Accountants Act
+Amount of remuneration, etc. pertaining to services under Article 2, Paragraph 1 of the Certified Public Accountants Act - 42 million yen

-Amount of remuneration, etc. pertaining to services other than those provided in Article 2, Paragraph 1 of the Certified Public Accountants Act
+Amount of remuneration, etc. pertaining to services other than those provided in Article 2, Paragraph 1 of the Certified Public Accountants Act - 4 million yen

-4 million JPY